Iloseyou/NAMapKit/README.md

 You can find a complete custom annotation example of multi-colored pins in [NAPinAnnotation.h](NAMapKit/NAPinAnnotation.h)/[.m](NAMapKit/NAPinAnnotation.m).

-####Circle popup menu
-You can custom a circle popup menu that like below image.
+You can find another custom annotation example of popup menus in [NAPinAnnotationsPopupMenuDemoViewController.h](Demo/Demo/NAPinAnnotationsPopupMenuDemoViewController.h)/[.m](Demo/Demo/NAPinAnnotationsPopupMenuDemoViewController.m).
+The screenshot is like below:

 ![Circle popup Animated Demo](Demo/Screenshots/namapkit2.gif)

-more details please reference `Demo\NAPinAnnotationsPopupMenuDemoViewController.m`

 #### Delegates